Source code for muse.objectives

 Returns:

-A dataArray with at least one dimension corresponding to ``replacement``.
-Only the
+A DataArray with at least two dimension corresponding to `replacement` and `asset`.

 """